Waste reform

 Mass balance reporting

-From 1 July 2021, mass balance reporting will require certain facilities to report monthly on movements of waste and other matter.
-Please see the mass balance report page for further information and updates.
+Mass balance reporting requirements commenced on 1 July 2021, requiring certain facilities to report monthly on movements of waste and other matter.
+Please see the mass balance reporting webpage for further information.

 Amended manner of collection of levy at landfills